 The businesses and organisations which attended the International Trade Conference clearly have a strong interest in exporting.
 Still, speakers such as the BCC’s Director General John Longworth and Kevin Brannan, Shadow Minister for Business, Innovation and Skills, made it clear that the export target set by Prime Minister David Cameron in 2012 (£1 trillion by 2020) is in clear danger of being missed.

-The Q3 2015 Quarterly International Trade Outlook (QITO) – launched at the event – also shows that trade confidence has decreased across the country.
-Kevin Brennan noted that only one in five British businesses is currently exporting, compared to one in four German businesses – figures that haven’t changed since our 2013 video ‘Britain in the race to export’.
+The Q3 2015 Quarterly International Trade Outlook (QITO)– launched at the event – also shows that trade confidence has decreased across the country.
+Kevin Brennan noted that only one in five British businesses is currently exporting, compared to one in four German businesses – figures that haven’t changed since 2013.

 Still, British businesses continue to be in a strong position to export.
 As DHL Express UK & Ireland’s CEO Phil Couchman stated in his foreword to the QITO, “UK businesses are resoundingly resilient.
 Even though the overall index has fallen, 54% of businesses state their export orders have remained constant.
 Indeed, when we look back over the last decade there have certainly been highs and lows for the UK economy, yet business has continued, and has often thrived.”
 Heathrow’s John Holland-Kaye also emphasised that with the right trade connections, Britain can be a powerhouse at the heart of the global economy.